 Slow designing inclusive museum experiences.

-AbstractMuseums are faced with increasingly complex challenges to provide inclusive gallery experiences for the diverse audiences they serve.
+AbstractMuseums are faced with increasingly complex challenges to provide inclusive experiences for the diverse audiences they serve.
 While issues of accessibility and cultural diversity have been focused upon in great depth in museum studies, and there has been extensive research into the health and wellbeing benefits of art, we are yet to see this research broadly embedded into museum practice through design.
-This paper introduces the potential of “Slow Design” to facilitate collaboration between curators, museum educators, researchers and audiences through action research.
-We will present a series of findings established during preliminary, pilot research and outline how these insights inform project methodology and objectives that form part of new research into accessibility issues encountered by blind and low vision visitors*.
+This paper introduces the potential of "Slow Design" to facilitate collaboration between curators, museum educators, researchers and audiences through action research.
+We will present preliminary research and outline how these insights both contextualise and inform project methodology and objectives that form part of new research into accessibility issues encountered by blind and low vision visitors*.
 While seeking to integrate inclusive design solutions into exhibition experiences that prioritize these distinct needs, the research project aspires to reveal the potential for slow design to transform how museums communicate in ways that promote universal design and multisensorial interactions with art.
-By working towards embedding inclusive principles into real-world exhibition experiences, our project proposes that by employing slow design to address issues of accessibility and diversity, the wellbeing of all museum visitors will be greatly enriched. *This research is associated with the ‘Inclusive Gallery Experiences: Creating an Accessible Bendigo Art Gallery for Blind and Low Vision Visitors’ (2019-2022) lead by Chief Investigators Matthew Butler and Vince Dziekan, along with other researchers from Monash University (Kirsten Ellis, Leona Holloway and Kimball Marriott).
+By working towards embedding inclusive principles into real-world exhibition experiences, our project proposes that by employing slow design to address issues of accessibility and diversity, the wellbeing of all museum visitors will be greatly enriched. *This research is associated with "Inclusive Gallery Experiences: Creating an Accessible Bendigo Art Gallery for Blind and Low Vision Visitors" (2019-2022), led by Chief Investigators Matthew Butler and Vince Dziekan, along with other researchers from Monash University (Kirsten Ellis, Leona Holloway and Kimball Marriott).
 Contributing to this research is a PhD research project conducted by Jenna Hall into design and mindful engagement with museum collections.

-Keywords: slow design, wellbeing, inclusion, museology, accessibility, blindness and low vision.
+Keywords: slow design, wellbeing, inclusion, museology, accessibility, blindness, low vision

 - Responsive (and Responsible) Museums

 How might permanent collections be put to the service of community wellbeing?
-Inspired by recent movements such as Museums Are Not Neutral (https://www.museumsarenotneutral.com) and Museum Detox (https://www.museumdetox.org) that demonstrate the need for museums to assume responsibility and work towards positive change, an underlying aim of this research is to investigate ways in which museums can respond to issues of inclusion and personal, as well as social wellbeing.
-As a design-led project, our response seeks to gain better understanding of the benefit and value of inclusive gallery experiences by exploring potential solutions through design; in particular, by embracing “slow design”.
+Inspired by recent movements such as Museums Are Not Neutral (https://www.museumsarenotneutral.com) and Museum Detox (https://www.museumdetox.org), which demonstrate the need for museums to assume responsibility and work towards positive change, an underlying aim of this research is to investigate the ways in which museums can respond to personal issues and issues of inclusion, as well as social wellbeing.
+As such, the purpose of this paper is to better establish the relationship between responsible design and the important work that museums are doing to support access and inclusion.
+This research directly informs a design-led project through which we seek to gain better understanding of the benefit and value of inclusive gallery experiences – with a particular focus on the challenges this presents for blind and low vision (BLV) visitors – by exploring potential design solutions; in particular, by embracing “slow design”.

 So, what is Slow Design?